-- A. All just cause discipline cases brought under Article 8 of the Collective Bargaining Agreement and which challenge disciplinary action involving a thirty (30) day suspension or less and/or seniority under Article 20 or Article 23 or any other mutually-agreed upon contract Article will be heard under this expedited procedure unless designated by either party for a hearing under the full arbitration hearing procedure. - B. Cases subject to the expedited procedure will be heard in as close to chronological order as possible, according to the date filed.
-Exceptions will be made only in order to facilitate the use of non-employee witnesses. - C. Cases currently scheduled for arbitration may be subject to this expedited procedure, subject to agreement of the parties. - D. Five or six Arbitrators constituting an "expedited" panel will be selected from the existing panel.
-The "expedited" panel will be reviewed every six months, at which time substitutions may be made.
-In making substitutions, an Arbitrator may be removed at the request of either party, but any substitute must be agreed upon. - E. In scheduling hearings, the Arbitrator on the panel will be required to schedule a block of two or three consecutive hearing days.
-The parties will attempt to rotate the scheduling equitably among all Arbitrators on the expedited panel, subject to their availability. - F. The parties will attempt to schedule at least two hearings per day before the Arbitrator.
-Any case not completed at the end of the particular block of hearing days will be the first case heard by the same Arbitrator on his or her next scheduled date. - G. Arbitrators will receive all grievance documents and relevant documents from the C.R. file at lease one week prior to the hearing, at the discretion of the Arbitrator. - H. Arbitrators will be permitted to issue subpoenas in accordance with applicable law.
-Subpoenas shall not be used for purposes of delay. - I. The expenses of witnesses for either side shall be paid by the party producing such witnesses. - J. Hearings will be scheduled alternately at City and Lodge locations. - K. Each party will represent itself at the hearing, and may designate any representative who is not an attorney. - L. The hearings shall be informal.
-The Arbitrator shall assist the parties in ensuring that there is a complete record. - M. The Arbitrator may require witnesses to testify under oath. - N. There shall be no stenographic record of the proceedings. - O. The rules of evidence normally followed in arbitration proceedings shall apply.
-The Arbitrator shall be the sole judge of the relevance and materiality of the evidence offered.

-- P. The parties will not file post-hearing briefs.
-The parties may argue orally on the record and may present relevant authorities to the Arbitrator at the hearing, except that any decisions rendered in the expedited proceedings under these rules may not be cited to the Arbitrator. - Q. The Arbitrator will issue a short, written decision no later than sixty (60) days after the completion of the last day of any scheduled block of hearings.
-His or her decision shall be based upon the record developed by the parties before and at the hearing, and shall include a brief written explanation of the basis for his or her conclusion and shall include reference to the evidence considered and the role that evidence played in reaching his or her decision.
+- A. Arbitrators will receive all grievance documents at least one week prior to the hearing, at the discretion of the Arbitrator. - B. Arbitrators will be permitted to issue subpoenas in accordance with applicable law.
+Subpoenas shall not be used for purposes of delay. - C. The expenses of witnesses for either side shall be paid by the party producing such witnesses - D. Hearings will be scheduled alternately at City and Lodge locations. - E. Except where mutually agreed otherwise by the parties, each party will represent itself at the hearing, and may designate any representative who is not an attorney. - F. The hearings shall be informal.
+The Arbitrator shall assist the parties in ensuring that there is a complete record. - G. The Arbitrator may require witnesses to testify under oath. - H. There shall be no stenographic record of the proceedings. - The rules of evidence normally followed in arbitration proceedings shall apply.
+The Arbitrator shall be the sole judge of the relevance and materiality of the evidence offered. - J. The parties will not file post-hearing briefs.
+The parties may argue orally on the record and may present relevant authorities to the Arbitrator at the hearing, except that any decisions rendered in the expedited proceedings under these rules may not be cited to the Arbitrator. - K. The Arbitrator will issue a short, written decision no later than sixty (60) days after the completion of the last day of any scheduled block of hearings.
+His or her decision shall be based upon the record developed by the parties before and at the hearing, and shall include a brief written explanation of the basis for his or her conclusion and shall include reference to the evidence considered and the role that evidence played in reaching his or her decision. - L. If the parties mutually agree, the Arbitrator presiding over the expedited arbitration held pursuant to this Appendix M shall be selected from the panel provided for in Appendix Q, applicable to arbitration of suspension grievances pursuant to Section 9.6.B.
+In the absence of mutual agreement to utilize the panel, the parties shall select the Arbitrator pursuant to the process set forth in Section 9.3.A.